 - Comparing funds: Which super funds offer the cheapest insurance?

 Step 7: If necessary, you can consult an adviser

 Advisers deserve to be paid for providing advice but you have to decide how you want them to be paid, and whether you want to pay for independent advice or biased advice.
 If you decide that you want to use an adviser, always choose a licensed adviser when seeking investment advice.
-You can find articles about locating an independent adviser on the SuperGuide website.
+For a sample of the articles available on the SuperGuide website, about financial advice and finding an independent adviser, see below: